biopet/bamstats/README.md

 Generate reports clipping stats, flag stats, insert size and mapping quality on a BAM file.
 It outputs a JSON file, but can optionally also output in TSV format.

+The output of the JSON file is organized in a sample - library - readgroup tree structure.
+If readgroups in the BAM file are not annotated with sample (`SM`) and library (`LB`) tags an error will be thrown.
+This can be fixed by using `samtools addreplacerg` or `picard AddOrReplaceReadGroups`.